ElWillyGod/HBnB-Part-1/Services/README.md

-# services layer
+# Business Logic layer

-This is where our API greets the world.
-It handles all the requests and responses.
+The brain of the operation.
+This is where all the processing and decision-making happens.